 Frequently Asked Questions

 Wilted lettuce salad is great with many different lettuces!
-Try this recipe with kale, spinach, bib lettuce, red lettuce, or other fairy soft varieties.
+Try this recipe with kale, spinach, bib lettuce, red lettuce, or other fairly soft varieties.
+Could also be any fresh garden lettuce.
 However, really tough and hearty types of greens like chard and collards don’t wilt quite so easily.
 They will need to be placed in the skillet.

 Feel free to swap traditional bacon with turkey bacon or your favorite vegan plant-based bacon alternative.
 But since these don’t yield much fat to make the dressing, you need to add 2 tablespoons of olive oil to the skillet just before stirring in the chopped green onions and seasonings.